gmdavef/struts-showcase/README.md

 # struts-showcase
+The purpose of this repo is to provide example pipeline scripts for various CI/CD tools to illustrate scanning with the ReversingLabs CLI.
+Currently, scripts are provided for Jenkins, Azure DevOps, GitHub Actions, and TeamCity.

-This repo contains the code and Maven build instructions for the Struts2 showcase web app v2.5.28.
-It also includes several scripts to demonstrate scanning the build artifact with ReversingLabs in different CI/CD tools.
+NOTE: This repo has the source code and Maven build instructions for the Struts2 showcase web app, which came with Apache Struts v2.5.28.
+This is arbitrary, because the ReversingLabs CLI is capable of scanning nearly any type of software artifact that results from a build.

 ## Jenkins